 - Physical security perimeters (e.g., fences, walls, barriers, guards, gates, electronic surveillance, physical authentication mechanisms, reception desks, and security patrols) are implemented to safeguard sensitive data and information systems.

-- Information security policies and procedures are to be formalized.
+- Information security policies and procedures are in place as specified in ISO-27001.

 - Policies and procedures are partly established regarding personnel security including background check, security awareness and termination.